piyush-bhatt/generate-component-react/README.md

-# create-component
+# generate-component-react

-create-component is a CLI generator for ReactJS components based on specified name and options.
+generate-component-react is a CLI generator for ReactJS components based on specified name and options.

 ## Content